-Tendonitis refers to inflammation of a tendon, usually characterized by pain at the site of insertions into bone.(11) Tenosynovitis is tendonitis with inflammation of the tendon sheath lining.
-Symptoms include pain with motion and tenderness with palpation.
-Chronic deterioration or inflammation can cause scars that restrict motion.
-Tenosynovitis can have a noninfectious (e.g., de Quervain's tenosynovitis) or infectious (e.g., gonococcal tenosynovitis) etiology.
-Most forms affect the hand or wrist; gonoccocal can also affect the ankle.(12,13)
+Tendonitis refers to pain associated with a tendon, usually at or near the site of insertions into bone.(12) Tenosynovitis is tendonitis with inflammation of the tendon sheath lining.
+These terms are frequently used interchangeably and without regard to distinguishing from peritendonitis.
+Symptoms may include pain with motion and tenderness with palpation.
+Although the name for these disorders would appear to convey inflammation, classic symptoms and signs of inflammation are usually absent.
+Many of these disorders have underlying pathophysiology of chronic degenerative conditions.
+Chronic deterioration or inflammation can also cause scars that restrict motion.
+Tenosynovitis can have a noninfectious (e.g., de Quervain's tenosynovitis) or infectious (e.g., gonococcal tenosynovitis) etiology.(13,14)